lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 If you plan to implement any other [ICF operations with Groovy scripts](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/groovy-operations.html), you will need to deploy the corresponding scripts as well.
 In addition, a UI might impose its own requirements while registering a connection.

-#### <a id="developing-scripted-connectors-groovy-connection-platform-ui" name="developing-scripted-connectors-groovy-connection-platform-ui"></a>Scripted Connectors > Registering Connection > Platform UI
+#### <a id="developing-scripted-connectors-groovy-connection-platform-ui" name="developing-scripted-connectors-groovy-connection-platform-ui"></a>Scripted Connectors > Registering Connection in IDM > Platform UI

 [Back to Contents](#contents)